manujoz/mjo-litui/docs/mjo-textfield.md

                     clearabled
                     .value=${this.email}
                     @input=${(e: CustomEvent) => (this.email = (e.target as any).value)}
-                    helper-text="Click X to clear the field"
+                    helperText="Click X to clear the field"
                 ></mjo-textfield>

                 <div style="margin-top: 1rem;">